KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 * Select the appropriate preset by **turning** the "LOAD PRESET" knob
     * See image, point #3.
-    * "VOC ..." for vocalitst
+    * "VOC ..." for vocalist
     * "GTR ..." for guitars

 * Press second knob to load it.